zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Checks whether a given file is open.

-   :f: The file to check.
+   :param f: The file to check.

    :returns: True if *f* is an open :zeek:type:`file`.